All of your submitted artwork presented online first!

 “Seeing Us: Living in Japan with Roots Overseas”

-As a museum that thinks about topics of migration, immigration and multicultural society, we plan to open in Adachi City for a limited time in 2020.
+It is a museum that thinks about topics of migration, immigration and multicultural society.
 This activity will be considered part of Immigration Museum Tokyo, which is run by the art project Art Access Adachi: Downtown Senju, Connecting through Sound Art.

 About Immigration Museum Tokyo (IMM Tokyo)